Parminder Nagra

-Parminder Kaur Nagra (born 5 October 1975) is an English actress.
-She is known for portraying Jess Bhamra in the film Bend It Like Beckham (2002) and Dr. Neela Rasgotra in the NBC medical drama ER (2003–2009).
-Her other television roles include Meera Malik in the first season of the NBC crime drama The Blacklist (2013–2014) and a recurring role in the ABC/Marvel series Agents of S.H.I.E.L.D.
-(2016–2017) as Ellen Nadeer for season four.
-More recently, Nagra has starred as the titular character of the ITV series DI Ray (2022–2024).
+Parminder Kaur Nagra (born 5 October 1975) is a British actress.
+She gained prominence through her roles as Jess Bhamra in the film Bend It Like Beckham (2002) and Dr. Neela Rasgotra in the NBC medical drama ER (2003–2009).
+Her other television roles include Meera Malik in the first season of the NBC crime drama The Blacklist (2013–2014) and a recurring role as Ellen Nadeer in season four of the ABC/Marvel series Agents of S.H.I.E.L.D.
+(2016–2017).
+More recently, Nagra starred as the titular character of the ITV series DI Ray (2022–2024).

 Early life and education

 Parminder Kaur Nagra was born on 5 October 1975 in Leicester, Leicestershire, to Sukha and Nashuter Nagra, who emigrated from India in the 1960s.
 Her parents separated when she was a young child.